Youssef9798/Salus-Lab/README.md

-# Salus-Lap
+# Salus-Lab

-Welcome to saluslap simple dashboard.
+Welcome to saluslab simple dashboard.

 ## Introduction
 This project is a basic login, registeration and dashboard.
 Users can register and login the system then they could access the dashboard which contains a simple table of all registered users.